janagyjr/tcgs-chillpack-2/ChangeLogs/proposed-changelog.md

 Configuration Updates:

 - Resource Chickens: allowDeathDropResource set to 100, seedChamber set to false (no more seeds needed, yay!)
+- Storage Drawers: Doubled the multipliers for the storage upgrades

 ### Alpha Release 0.0.2